zocker-160/xcom-protocol/README.md

 **important**:
 - make sure you select the USB to RS-232 adapter as the `serialDevice`, usually on Linux it is `/dev/ttyUSB[0-9]`
-- when using Xcom-LAN make sure it is set up properly and reachable via a static IP in the local network
+- when using Xcom-LAN UDP make sure MOXA is set up properly and reachable via a static IP in the local network
+- when using Xcom-LAN TCP make sure your device IP is static, reachable in the local network and specified in the MOXA

 ## Examples
 ### Reading values